 Last but most importantly, one thing to pay attention to is undetected leaks.
 Yes, we know that sounds like an oxymoron, but with the help of a plumber, you will be able to detect these sneaky leaks before you put your house on the market.
 Undetected leaks can cause serious damage over the years and encourage mould and mildew to grow.
 A plumber can use a thermal camera to detect these leaks and make appropriate repairs where needed.

 Tending to your plumbing issues, however big or small, is a fantastic way of not just increasing the value of your home but ensuring that it flies off the market as quick as possible.
+Saving money by also finding the right hot water system will also help.
 We hope that this article has given you some insight into common plumbing issues you should be looking out for!